dagdpz/rs-fMRI-afni-macaque/README.md

 a) Usage of this script

-This script is made to convert DICOMS to BIDS format to use them further in other programs.
-It is made so that the user only have to run this script once and the user got commands via the standard input and should insert something via standard input.
+This script is designed to convert DICOM files to the BIDS format, allowing for further use in other programs.
+It is set up so that the user only needs to run it once.
+Commands are provided via standard output, and the user is prompted to enter input as needed.

 b) Data

 The data used with these scripts is from the German Primate Center (DAG, Pinocchio/Linus).
-They are resting state recordings of an anesthetized monkey that were separated into two sessions (predrug and postdrug).
+They are resting state recordings of anesthetized monkeys that were separated into two sessions (predrug and postdrug).
 A drug was applied to inhibit the resting state activity of the pulvinar in the right hemisphere.
-With these scripts we determined if there is a difference in the resting state activity of the whole brain when comparing the two different conditions.

 ## Installation

-To run this script you have to make sure that you installed the following programs (instructions are for linux):
+To run this script you have to make sure that you installed the following programs (instructions are for Linux):

-a) install 'Anaconda' (source: https://www.hostinger.com/tutorials/how-to-install-anaconda-on-ubuntu/)
+a) Install 'Anaconda' (source: https://www.hostinger.com/tutorials/how-to-install-anaconda-on-ubuntu/)

     1) sudo apt-get update
     2) apt-get install wget